inab/execution-process-metrics-collector/README.md

   * Number of different physical CPUs where all the processes and threads were running.
   * User memory associated to all the monitored processes.
   * Swap memory associated to all the monitored processes.
+  * Number of read operations performed by all the active processes.
+  * Number of write operations performed by all the active processes.
+  * Number of bytes physically read by all the active processes.
+  * Number of bytes physically written by all the active processes.
+  * Number of bytes read (either physically or from cache) by all the active processes.
+  * Number of bytes written (either physically or from cache) by all the active processes.

 * `command-{pid}_{create_time}.txt`: For each created process **{pid}** which was created at **{create_time}**, a file containing the linearized command line is created.